Table of Contents

-Alcohol is a part of every day life but how does it affect Crohn's disease, ulcerative colitis, or microscopic colitis?
+Many of us enjoy a glass of beer or wine from time to time but how does it affect our Crohn's disease, ulcerative colitis (UC), or microscopic colitis?
 In this post we share a comprehensive overview of the current research and answer your most commonly asked questions about alcohol and IBD.

 Does alcohol cause Crohn’s disease or ulcerative colitis?

-More research is needed to confirm the results of this study and to understand if the type or amount of alcohol consumed over time changes one’s risk of developing IBD (1).
+More research is needed to confirm the results of these studies and to understand if the type or amount of alcohol consumed over time changes one’s risk of developing IBD.

 Does alcohol cause microscopic colitis?

-In a recent study, people who consumed 1 serving of alcohol daily were 1.9 times more likely to develop microscopic colitis than those who did not consume alcohol at all (2).
+In a recent study, people who consumed 1 serving of alcohol daily were 1.9 times more likely to develop microscopic colitis than those who did not consume alcohol at all.5

-Another study found that those who had a high alcohol consumption (>16g/day, or just over 1 standard alcoholic drink per day) were 1.89 times more likely to develop microscopic colitis (3).
+Another study found that those who had a high alcohol consumption (>16g/day, or just over 1 standard alcoholic drink per day) were 1.89 times more likely to develop microscopic colitis.6

 Researchers do not fully understand how alcohol increases the risk of developing microscopic colitis, so more research is needed to confirm the results of these studies.

-Alcohol appears to be associated with changes to the gut microbiome that are associated with disease, such as changes in the amount of certain bad gut bacteria, what they do in your body, or where they’re located (4).
-This is often referred to as dysbiosis of the gut microbiome.
+Alcohol appears to be associated with changes to the gut microbiome that are associated with disease, such as changes in the amounts of certain bad gut bacteria, what they do in your body, or where they’re located.7 This is often referred to as dysbiosis of the gut microbiome.

-Alcohol appears to also increase gut permeability (which is a breakdown of the protective gut lining in the intestines) (4).
-Sulfur & sulfate are common additives to alcohol, and have been suggested to be inflammatory for people with inflammatory bowel diseases (IBD) like Crohn’s disease or ulcerative colitis (4).
+Alcohol appears to also increase gut permeability (which is a breakdown of the protective gut lining in the intestines).7 Sulfites and added sugars are common additives to alcohol, and have been suggested to be inflammatory for people with inflammatory bowel diseases.7

-According to the International Organization for the Study of Inflammatory Bowel Diseases, there isn’t enough evidence to support changes to low-level alcohol consumption guidelines set for the general, healthy public (5).
+According to the International Organization for the Study of Inflammatory Bowel Diseases, there isn’t enough evidence to recommend changes to low-level alcohol consumption for people with IBD.8

 While more research is needed to draw any meaningful conclusions, higher levels of alcohol consumption have been shown to be associated with higher risk of active disease in IBD patients.

-In a study with 191 patients, those who consumed the most alcohol were 2.7x more likely to have active disease compared to those with the lowest alcohol consumption (6).
+In a study with 191 patients, those who consumed the most alcohol were 2.7 times more likely to have active disease compared to those with the lowest alcohol consumption.9

-Another small study with 21 patients with Crohn’s or ulcerative colitis in remission found that daily consumption of 1-3 glasses of red wine for 1 week significantly decreased fecal calprotectin levels but increased intestinal permeability, indicating that daily consumption actually increased the risk for active disease in the long haul (7).
+Another small study with 21 IBD patients in clinical remission found that daily consumption of 1-3 glasses of red wine for 1 week significantly decreased fecal calprotectin levels but increased intestinal permeability, indicating that daily consumption actually increased the risk for active disease over time.10

-Alcohol is reported to be one of the most commonly avoided beverages by people with IBD (8-13) with 21-75% of patients in recent studies reporting that alcohol worsened their symptoms (4, 8).
+Alcohol is reported to be one of the most commonly avoided beverages by people with IBD11-17 with 21-75% of patients in recent studies reporting that alcohol worsened their symptoms.7,11

-In a study including 400 patients seen at an IBD clinic in the UK, 22% of patients reported avoiding alcohol and 21% reported that alcohol worsened their symptoms (10).
+In a study including 400 patients seen at an IBD clinic in the UK, 22% of patients reported avoiding alcohol and 21% reported that alcohol worsened their symptoms.13

-In another study of IBD and IBS patients (90 with Crohn’s disease or ulcerative colitis and 39 with IBD) in the United States, 75% of the IBD patients that drank alcohol reported it triggered symptoms (7).
+In another study of IBD and IBS patients (90 with Crohn’s disease or UC and 39 with IBS) in the United States, 75% of the IBD patients that drank alcohol reported that it triggered symptoms.17

-Lastly, in different study, alcohol consumption was found to significantly worsen symptoms in CD patients without an ostomy or pouch and UC patients with and without a pouch (9).
+Lastly, in a different study, alcohol consumption was found to significantly worsen symptoms in Crohn’s disease patients without an ostomy or pouch and ulcerative colitis patients with and without a pouch.12

 Does wine cause less symptoms than beer?